FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 axes.
 A closer or larger AprilTag can yield a more accurate estimate of pose.

 To provide good pose estimates, each RC phone camera or webcam requires **calibration data**, for a specific resolution.
-The FTC SDK contains such data for a limited number of webcams and resolutions.
+The SDK contains such data for a limited number of webcams and resolutions.
 Teams can generate their own data, called **lens intrinsics**, using a provided procedure.